Skip to content

 01

-The brief
+The engagement

-Context, constraint, and the part that mattered.
+Context, approach, and the decisions that mattered.

 The brief was a UX and UI rebuild that took the audience seriously without losing the warmth that defines the category.
 We treated the parents and the children as two distinct audiences with one shared surface: parents make the decision, children form the impression.
 The visual system is calm enough for the parents and rich enough for the children, and the catalogue navigation finally reflects how the audience actually shops.